blue-triangle-tech/btt-android-sdk/README.md

 Tracker.instance?.setSessionTrafficSegmentName("MY_SEGMENT_NAME")
 ```

-> The value for the above fields will be persisted unless explicitly changed.
+> The value for the above fields will be persisted across app restarts, device restarts and session changes unless explicitly changed.

 ### Custom Timers
 While **Screen Views are automatically tracked upon installation**, Custom Timers can also be configured if needed.